Available in real-time and big data analytics.

 The Filter by Geometry tool filters features by a spatial relationship with other features in the same feed or those of another feed or dataset.
 Features that the spatial relationship evaluates as true are retained.

 - A real-time analytic uses the Filter by Geometry tool to retain only the incoming records from a feed in which the feature geometry intersects a polygon dataset of port areas.

-- A big data analytic uses the Filter by Geometry tool to retain only features where the feature geometry enters a polygon dataset representing service areas.
+- A big data analytic uses the Filter by Geometry tool to retain only features in which the feature geometry enters a polygon dataset representing service areas.